tcsc/ffs/README.md

 The tool is called `ffs` because its very close to what I say whenever I have to double- or triple-handle timesheet information for accounting reasons.
 I figured I'd stop just saying it, and automate the process away.

+I also like the supergroup with members of Franz Ferdinand and Sparks.

 # TODO
  - [ ] Reporting over arbitrary date ranges, rather than "the current week"